johnno1962/siteify/README.md

 ![Icon](http://injectionforxcode.johnholdsworth.com/siteify2.png)

-# Stop Press:

-The functionality of siteify is now in the [Refactorator App](https://github.com/johnno1962/RefactoratorApp).
-Use menu item "File/Build site" once you have opened a source file.

-To use, download and build this project and _cd_ into into your project's root and type ~/bin/siteify then any arguments that would be required to build your project using xcodebuild.
-For example, for a complex workspace you may need to type something along the lines of:
+To use, download and build this project first, using `swift build` then using the .xcodeproj in Xcode and _cd_ into into your project's root and type ~/bin/siteify.

-~/bin/siteify -workspace MyProj.xcworkspace -scheme MyProj -sdk iphonesimulator -destination 'platform=iOS Simulator,name=iPad Air'

 This will build your project recording it's constituent Swift sources, index them then build the site in the directory ./html.
 Any PRs on de-glitching the CSS styling